-RECOMMENDED: Best bars in Chicago
+RECOMMENDED: Discover more of the best bars in Chicago

 Best cocktail bars in Chicago

 When Grant Achatz does a cocktail bar, it should go without saying that it's no ordinary cocktail bar.
-At the Aviary, which opened next door to Next in 2011, cocktails receive the same innovative treatment from beverage director Micah Melton as the food at Next or Alinea.
+At the Aviary, which opened in 2011, cocktails receive the same innovative treatment from beverage director Micah Melton as the food at Next or Alinea.
 That is to say, you should expect to drink cocktails like the Junglebird, a science experiment in liquid density, with layers of rum, campari, pineapple-lime syrup and rum "pearls" suspended in the drink.
 O'Doyle Rules comes with a fried banana snack on top of the rum-curry-cognac concoction.

 Back in 2015, brothers Chris and Calvin Marty bought the old Marble Bar and reopened it as Best Intentions.
 The dive bar charm remains, though the bar is a touch sleeker and the drinks are much better.
 When the weather agrees, the backyard patio is the perfect place to lounge and sip an ice-cold Wondermint malted shake (mint liqueur, gin and Luxardo hazelnut).
 Inside, the dimly lit bar serves excellent classic cocktails in an unassuming setting; we're big fans of the gimlet and lesser-known Bobby Burns.
 But perhaps what we admire most about Best Intentions is its ability to nail the neo-dive vibe without feeling forced.